jundalisay/spblist/content/en/research/paracelsus/nature/book-05/chapter-02.md

 The Mortification of Marcasites

-The mortification of Marcasites, Cachyma’s, Talke, Cobaltus, Zinri, Granuti, Zunitter, Unismut,[Pg 49] and of Antimony is their Sublimation, i.e. that they bee sublimed with Salt, and Vitriall, then their life which is a Metallick spirit, together with the spirit of Salt, ascends.
+The mortification of Marcasites, Cachyma’s, Talke, Cobaltus, Zinri, Granuti, Zunitter, Unismut,[Pg 49] and of Antimony is their Sublimation, i.e. that they bee sublimed with Salt, and Vitriall, then their life which is a metallic spirit, together with the spirit of Salt, ascends.

-Let whatsoever remains in the bottome of the Sublimatory, bee washed, that the Salt may bee dissolved from it, and then thou hast a dead Earth, in which there is no vertue.
+Let whatsoever remains in the bottome of the Sublimatory, bee washed, that the Salt may bee dissolved from it, and then you hast a dead Earth, in which there is no virtue.

 The Mortification of Realgar.